intel-lab-lkp/linux/Documentation/watchdog/mlx-wdt.rst

 Watchdog can be started during a probe, in this case it will be pinged by watchdog core before watchdog device will be opened by user space application.
-Watchdog can be initialised in nowayout way, i.e. oncse started it can't be stopped.
+Watchdog can be initialised in nowayout way, i.e. once started it can't be stopped.

 This mlx-wdt driver supports both HW watchdog implementations.